Maldives Frustrated by UN Climate Conference Compromise

 “Despite all our differences, we all know what the outcome must be.

-“Let us unite and let us use the power of parliaments to deliver 1.5C.
+“Let us unite and use the power of parliaments to deliver 1.5C.
 Let us save this planet.
 We are the generation to do that.”

-The Maldives has been lobbying for financial support from developed nations to help mitigate the impact of rising temperatures and rising sea levels.
+The Maldives has been lobbying for financial support from developed nations to help mitigate rising temperatures and sea levels' impact.

 But again, delegates failed to reach an agreement on the distribution of £100bn (US $135bn) a year to support developing nations to help tackle climate change.